TomaszWegrzyn/tomaszwegrzyn.com/content/blog/local-mongo-cluster-docker-compose/index.md

 ---
-title: "Mongo cluster with docker compose - harder that I thought"
+title: "Mongo cluster with docker compose - harder than I thought"
 date: "2024-08-03T18:15:07.11Z"
 description: "After a lot of confusion, hopefully I learned something about docker"
 ---